theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 reactors.
 HITEC in secondary loop, FLiBe in primary loop.
 This is under gfhr pipe tests under multi\_branch solvers

+Caveats:
+Regression tests for coupled dracs loop of ciet NOT done

+TODO:
+documentation for regression tests need to be done to eliminate warnings

 ## v 0.0.8

 Updating regression testing for CIET coupled natural circulation.
 This will